Pilonidal Cyst Surgery Recovery

 Pilonidal cyst surgery can result in infection after incision, drainage, and surgical excision.
 Tenderness, oozing pus, redness, chills, and fever are all infection warning signs.
 The following potential complications are also possible: seroma (fluid buildup), hematomas (bruises), or poor recovery.
 Pilonidal cysts are at risk of recurrence after the procedure.
 There might be more than one operation required to remove a pilonidal cyst.

-How long is the recovery time from pilonidal surgery
+How long is the recovery time from pilonidal cyst excision

 The recovery time from pilonidal cyst removal will depend on how the procedure goes.
 To fully recover, it will most likely take around four weeks for the cut (incision) to fully heal if sutures are used to close the incision.
 However, it could take many weeks to several months for your incision to heal if the surgeon decides to leave it open.
 You will have a scar where the cyst was removed once the incision has healed.
 With time, this will dwindle and get softer.